Retail chatbot: the 6 use cases worth automating first

 An AI chatbot reads free text, understands intent, and (if it's set up right) pulls live data to answer.
 Ask it "did my hoodie ship yet?" and a good one looks up the order and tells you, rather than offering a menu.
 The difference between the two is the whole ballgame in retail, and it's worth understanding before you shop for one, AI agents and rule-based chatbots are not the same purchase.

-Rule-based vs AI retail chatbot: a rule-based bot follows scripted menus and breaks on typos, while an AI chatbot reads free text, pulls live orders, and resolves end to end
+Rule-based vs AI retail chatbot: a rule-based bot follows scripted menus and breaks on free text, while an AI chatbot reads the question and pulls the live order

-Rule-based vs AI retail chatbot: a rule-based bot follows scripted menus and breaks on typos, while an AI chatbot reads free text, pulls live orders, and resolves end to end
+Rule-based vs AI retail chatbot: a rule-based bot follows scripted menus and breaks on free text, while an AI chatbot reads the question and pulls the live order

 The confusion is deliberate on some vendors' part.
 As one exasperated shopper put it on r/CustomerService: